sushovan4/shape-reconstruction/README.md

   Once a shape has been chosen in step 1, it's time to draw a sample from it.
   The sample size and noise is chosen using the sliders.
 Finally, pressing the sample button selects a random sample around the shape and draws the sample points on the canvas.
-Add a positive noise to select a random sample every time the "Sample" button is pressed.
+Add a positive noise to see the random sampling in action a every time the "Sample" button is pressed.
   ![sample](http://www.smajhi.com/shape-reconstruction/img/sample_select.png)

 - #### Build Euclidean Vietoris-Rips Complex

+  An "event listener" is keenly waiting to compute and draw the Vietoris-Rips complex whenever any "change" of scale takes place using the slider.
+It's actually the "shadow" of the computed Rips complex that is drawn, also the adjacency matrix of the 1-skeleton the the complex is stored for future use.
+A large sample size may slow down the computation.
   ![website](http://www.smajhi.com/shape-reconstruction/img/build_rips.png)

 - #### Build Shadow Complex